 Which is to say, the month of March was a particularly busy one for Cox and the Tuts+ crew.
-As the world entered the grips of a global pandemic brought on by the coronavirus COVID-19, hundreds of countries went into lockdown.
+As the world entered the grips of a global pandemic and social isolation brought on by the coronavirus COVID-19, hundreds of countries went into lockdown.

 Along with that came changing work habits, which in turn affected the traffic and content on Tuts+.
 Online learners were no longer interested in reading about mastering their calendars or inboxes.
 Instead, converting PowerPoint slides to video, mastering the art of video conferencing, or setting up remote desktop access are just a few of the topics that have been trending over the last month.